 Arguing to Win

-Instead, winning arguments specifically address the facts of the case, caselaw, state statute, and court rules.
+Winning arguments specifically address the facts of the case, caselaw, state statute, and court rules.

 Infraction Rules